liferay/liferay-docs/devGuide/en/chapters/08-liferay-ide.markdown

 instantaneously in your script editor.
 There are no compile errors or warning errors because the editor is running in the context of Liferay Portal.
 This means that all of the Liferay Portal APIs are available for you to use.
-Another useful feature is the ability to invoke code assist and access built in variables.
+Another useful feature is the ability to invoke code assist and access built in Kaleo workflow variables.

 To edit Ray and Alloy's condition node, we will need to get a hold of the Dynamic Data List (DDL) record that's being worked on in our workflow process.